microsoft/Project-Yellowstone-Documentation/business-central/sales/sales-kpi.md

 - Sales Line

 ---
 ### Cost Amount Non-Inv

-The *Cost Amount Non-Inv* is the total cost of goods not invoiced during a specific time period.
+The *Cost Amount Non-Inv* represents the total cost of non-inventory items by a location within a specific time period.
+These costs include expenses such as freight costs, shipping costs, marketing expenses, or any other indirect costs associated with sales.

 **Formula**